main-branch/ruby_git/CONTRIBUTING.md

 ## Coding standards

-In order to ensure high quality, all pull requests must meet these requirements:
+All pull requests must meet these requirements:

 ### 1 PR = 1 Commit
   * All commits for a PR must be squashed into one commit